elbosso/expect-dialog-ca/docs/usecases.md

 `[ smime_dn ]`
 must be removed.

-In the second case - the operator must also change the configuration file of the CA itself:
+In the second case, the operator must also change the configuration file of the CA itself:
 The policy sections therein define, what parts constitute the DN of issued certificates.
 In our example, those sections would look like this (we only show a part of the rather lengthy configuration file here):